dani-gouken/dani-gouken/README.md

 # Hi there :wave:

 My name is Nghokeng Daniel.
-I'm a Mobile and Web software engineer
+I'm a software engineer from Cameroon

 ## About me